lumc01/Lumvorax/replit.md

 4. Resource conservation is **mathematically guaranteed**

 The system demonstrates capabilities unique to presence-based computing that are not achievable with traditional binary architectures, validated through comprehensive benchmarking and forensic analysis.

+## Development Status
+The project is currently in **active development** with a sophisticated memory tracking system that detects corruption issues.
+The core concepts and individual components work correctly, but complex multi-LUM operations require memory management refinements as documented in the extensive forensic analysis reports.